hpcaitech/ColossalAI/applications/Colossal-LLaMA-2/README.md

 * Tensor parallelism size: `--tp`.
 TP size for 3d Parallelism.
 The default value is 1.
 * Zero stage: `--zero`.
 Zero stage for 3d Parallelism.
 The default value is 1.

+##### 4.2 Arguments for Supervised Fine-tuning
+We add support for gradient accumulation and NEFTuning for supervised fine-tuning and thus there are two more arguments apart from the arguments listed in [4.1 Arguments for Pretraining](#41-arguments-for-pretraining).

+Here is details about CLI arguments:
+* Accumulation steps: `--accumulation_steps`.
+The default value is `8`.
+* NEFTuning: `--use_neft`.
+The default value is `False`.
+It can help improve the performance of chat models.

 #### 5. Running Command

+##### 5.1 Command for Pretraining
 An [example bash](train.example.sh) is also provided for the experiment.
 Here is the steps to run the experiment:
 * Create your own hostfile: `cp hostfile.example hostfile`.
 * Create your own bash: `cp train.example.sh train.sh`.